1.

 And slowly, slowly raise she up,

-And slowly, slowly left him,
+and slowly, slowly left him,

-And sighing said she could not stay,
+And sighin’ said she could not stay,

-Since death of life had reft him.
+since death of life had reft him.

 8.